TCW22: Building a TEI Release

 there isn't yet a current build of the other for it to use.
 This isn't a cause for

 panic, but it may mean that (e.g.) the Stylesheets build needs to run twice.
-In particular,
+In

-changing how the dependency is managed).
+(Council is considering changing how the dependency is managed).

 Ensure all changes have been committed, built, and successfully